ghh-jb/Sdo_python_hack/README.md

 Find hidden tests

-Currently there ius no support for finding correct output for tests...
+Currently there is no support for finding correct output for tests...
 Working on it:/